Research Southwestern FAQ

 When does Research Southwestern begin?

-The conference will begin at 7:30am in the Riley Center.
-Look for an Admissions team member who will show you where to check in.
+Check-in and breakfast will begin at 9:00am in the Naylor Student Center.
+Look for an Enrollment Specialist to show you where to check in.

 What is the schedule of events?